apptainer/singularity-userdocs/.github/issue_template.md

 ## Which Document page:

-What page is the problem on.
+On what page is the problem?

 ### Expected results:

-What are you expexted to see.
+What are you expecting to see?

 ### Actual results:

-What the problem is, whats misspelled, or whats missing.
+What is the problem, what's misspelled, or what's missing?